SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Experimental Setup

 To address this, we experiment with a sequential update strategy, where updates are applied immediately after each task's forward pass instead of the typical one.
 Interestingly, this sequential update approach gives a positive byproduct: performance improvements over the traditional approach.
 While the original AdaMerging achieves an average accuracy of 80.1\%, our sequential update strategy improves it to 81.6\% for the 8 vision tasks using ViT-B/32.
 Similarly, our method also enjoys a gain when using sequential updates.
 We argue that this improvement may result from mitigating catastrophic forgetting in continual learning~\citep{kirkpatrick2017overcoming} by training tasks sequentially rather than simultaneously.

 For vision tasks, we employ a confidence-based filtering strategy to ensure the model learns from reliable supervisory signals.
-As filtering uncertain cases is known to enhance model robustness~\citep{Carot_2024_NeurIPS, oh2024dawin}, we adopt a relative confidence-based approach instead of using a challenging fixed threshold.
+Motivated by uncertainty-based reliability cues used in robust adaptation~\citep{oh2024dawin} and the need for calibrated confidence for reliable predictions~\citep{Carot_2024_NeurIPS}, we use a relative confidence-based criterion instead of a fixed threshold.
 Specifically, we exclude samples where the merged model's top-1 confidence is higher than that of the individual models.
 This ensures the merged model is supervised by more reliable data, leading to more effective adaptation and improved performance.

 \textbf{Pilot study.} The aforementioned training details are applied almost identically to the experiments in the pilot study of our main paper.
 As stated in the main paper, only the classifier was chosen (as a straightforward and practical option) to train on the given Task Arithmetic merged weights for the 8 vision tasks using ViT-B/32.
 A difference is that, instead of using the test dataset, the training dataset is used in a supervised manner to produce the results closer to the upper bound, in which the difference stands out more.
 We train the models for only one epoch.